 Namangan Uzbekistan Travel Guide

 Namangan International Airport (NMA) directly serves the city, handling domestic and some international flights.
-Tashkent International Airport (TAS) is a main entry point for international travelers.
+Tashkent International Airport (TAS) is a major entry point for travelers from abroad.

 Flight prices tend to be higher during peak tourist seasons (spring and autumn).
-Book ahead of time for lower prices.
+Book in advance for better rates.
 Check Dollar Flight Club and Skyscanner for deals.

 Use comparing flight prices sites like Skyscanner for best prices.